mryshell/smooth_scroll/README.md

 Smooth scrolling for Linux

-⚠️please don't run !!! not completed!
+⚠️please don't run !!! not completed!!!